meetings/gearsloth/doc.md

 database adapter in a compatible manner and provide a way for users to select the appropriate adapter!

-## Client interface (subject to change, strategies not implemented)
+## Client interface (subject to change, controllers not implemented)

 Gearsloth injector daemon adds the following functions to the gearman server: